opencog/link-grammar/link-grammar/dict-atomese/README.md

 Experimental Atomese Dictionary
 ===============================
-This directory provides code that implemenets a connection to an AtomSpace CogServer, from which dictionary data can be fetched.
+This directory provides code that implements a connection to an AtomSpace CogServer, from which dictionary data can be fetched.
 The goal of this dictionary is to enable access to a dynamically-changing, live dictionary maintained in the AtomSpace.
 This provides several benefits: